jacebenson/jace.pro/content/post/2017-09-25-validating-emails/index.md

 ---
-aliases:
-- '/Custom Solutions/Validating-emails/'
-- '/2017-09-25-validating-emails/'
-date: '2017-09-25'
-keywords:
-- client script
-- valid
-layout: post
-tags:
-- client side api
-title: Validating emails
+title: "Validating emails, a client script"
+subtitle: "There's an 'email' variable type, but it's not supported on mobile, or service portal."
+summary: "There's an 'email' variable type, but it's not supported on mobile, or service portal."
-authors: ["jace"]
+authors: ['jace']
+date: 2017-09-25T20:25:56-05:00
+#lastmod: 2019-09-07T23:25:56-05:00
+featured: false
+draft: false
+projects: []
 ---

-So there is an "email" type of variable but it's not supported on mobile, or service portal.
-The field will load but it won't validate its data.

 I suggest you don't use it as you can't ensure the data.